Clareob5/Clareob5/README.md

 Hi, I am a final year student in Creative Computing in Dun Laoghaire.
 I enjoy learning new languages and have all my college projects on my repository.

-I code mainly using Python JavaScript and PHP
+I code mainly using Python JavaScript and PHP.
+I am currently working on my skills with Deep learning and CNN.

 My pinned projects are my most recent works
 The 3rdYearProject and CA1-MedicalCentre are both full stack Laravel projects in PHP with Blade Templates.
 Both projects have CRUD functionality.
 In the 3rdYearProject I implemeneted an API to do movie recommendations for users and groups of users.